 If the pump in your Pitco fryer is running slowly or not running at all, check from the following issues.

-- Won’t run – If the circuit breaker isn’t tripped, check if the filter motor overload is tripped.
-Let the motor cool down, and reset its thermal overload.
+- Won’t run – If the circuit breaker isn’t tripped, the filter motor overload might have tripped.
+Have the thermal overload reset once the unit has cooled down.

 - Pumping slowly – See if the filter return hose is connected correctly or tangled and fix accordingly.
 Another common problem is clogging in the filter’s pickup screens, bag and paper.
 Make sure to clean them or replace the filter media immediately if there are signs of damage.
-If you notice air bubbles coming from the oil discharge line, clean out the filter lines or replace the defective pump if the load on motor is high.
+If you notice air bubbles coming from the oil discharge line, clean out the filter lines or have the defective pump replaced by an authorized technician.